 Wheel Wash Buyer’s Guide

-We’ve tried every method out there and had the benefit of visiting wheel wash systems all over the world to see what works and what doesn’t to ensure we can deliver the best value to our customers – here’s what we’ve learned.
+We’ve tried every method out there and had the benefit of visiting wheel wash systems all over the world to see what works and what doesn’t to ensure we can deliver the best value to our customers.
+The solution is not ‘one size fits all’ but there is a solution to every problem – here’s what we’ve learned.

 Shaker grids – a heavy duty grating that ‘shakes’ the wheels of the vehicle do encourage the loosening of attached mud and debris.
 Can be helpful in the right situations but are best used in conjunction with a pressurised system, here’s why: the best shaker grids are made of angle irons and the angle irons of a shaker grid open the vehicle’s tires and allow the water jets to flush the grime out.
 The two complement each other well.